Soccer-Anger in Poland after Legia Warsaw players arrested in Netherlands

 "I have ordered the foreign ministry to take urgent diplomatic action to verify the events of the night," Polish Prime Minister Mateusz Morawiecki wrote on X, the social media platform formerly known as Twitter.

-"Polish players and fans must be treated in accordance with the law.
-There is no consent to breaking it."
+"Polish players and fans must be treated in accordance with the law."

-Legia spokesperson Bartosz Zaslawski was quoted by RMF as saying the team would return to Poland without Josue and Pankov.

-"As far as we know, they are at the police station," RMF quoted Zaslawski as saying.
-"Our representatives are with them, including the club's lawyer.
-We are waiting for the police to move."

 (Reporting by Alan Charlish and Bart Meijer Editing by Gareth Jones)